piclas-framework/piclas/docs/documentation/developerguide/reggie.md

     ```
     sudo gitlab-runner restart
     ```
-5. create ssh keys for normal user and set up password free access to gitlab (iag) and gitlab.com (reggie)
+5. create ssh keys for normal user and set up password free access to gitlab (https://piclas.boltzplatz.eu) and gitlab.com (reggie)
     ```
     ssh-keygen -t ecdsa -b 521
     ```
     Add key to `Enabled deploy keys`.
-If multiple codes are on gitlab.com, add the key to one repository and select the key on the other repositories via `Privately accessible deploy keys`.
+If multiple codes are on gitlab, add the key to one repository and select the key on the other repositories via `Privately accessible deploy keys`.

     Clone a code from each platform to create known hosts then